Wayhowen/VEP-api/README.md

 ## Initial Setup
 All commands should be used from the project root directory

 1.)
-Launch the database using command:
+Launch the database using command
-`docker-compose up db`
+`docker-compose up db` and wait for the database to start.

 2.)
-Run migrations by using command:
+Run migrations by using command in a separate console window:
-`docker-compose up setup-api`
+`docker-compose up setup-api` and wait for them to finish

 3.)
 Copy the key from between the quotation marks, and paste it into the `api_internal/settings/base` to the `API_AUTHORIZATION_HEADER` settings as a value in the following